Ormael13/CoCX/classes/classes/Races/README.md

   * "disabled" flag (do not display or apply bonuses)
   * optional list of bloodline perks
   * optional list of mutation perks
+  * a debug collection of forms to transform into that race from a cheat menu

 Notes:
 * If player qualifies for a higher tier, they don't get lower tier bonuses.